xanadu-lang/xats2js/README.md

 # xats2js

-For compiling ATS/Xanadu to JS
+Xats2js is currently linked to Xats2js-H0, which is for compiling from the H0-level syntax of ATS3/Xanadu to JS.

 ## Build Status